earthly/earthly/docs/earthly-config/earthly-config.md

 ### buildkit_max_parallelism

-The maximum parallelism configured for the buildkit daemon workers.
+The maximum parallelism configured for the BuildKit daemon workers.
 The default is 20.

 {% hint style='info' %}
 ##### Note